 Santero F1 is one of the first varieties to be resistant to Onion Downy mildew.
-It is globe to slightly flat in shape with copper/golden skin.
-It has main crop maturity with good yield and storage potential.
+These have a globe to slightly flat shape with copper/golden skin.
+It has main crop maturity with good yields and stores well.

 One of the most popular crops for the gardener, onions are a huge must for any allotment holder or for the gardener who has their own little vegetable garden at home, as they are so versatile and can be used for a variety of different things.